 During my rental period, almost every car category was wide open.
-Economy (never ever rent this), Standard, Full Size, but then even premium, luxury and all sorts of SUVs were available included in the reward days category.
-While I don’t necessarily want a luxury SUV (Infiniti QC80 is common), by reserving the very top of the line, I should be able to take my pick of just about any vehicle I want.
+Economy (never ever rent this), Standard, Full Size, but then even premium, luxury, and all sorts of SUVs were available included in the reward days category.
+While I don’t necessarily want a National Car Rental luxury SUV (Infiniti QC80 is common), by reserving the very top of the line, I should be able to take my pick of just about any vehicle I want so long as I am renting a luxury vehicle (nearly the highest category.)
 The only excluded the small truck category for my rental period (similar results generated below.)

 In the past, I have reserved premium cars but have never gotten anything better than a Nissan Maxima.
 When I rent luxury cars (sometimes the same rate or close to full-size car prices) I am limited to whatever Cadillac they have or the smallest possible BMW SUV (not my cup of tea).

 By securing the very best rental car category possible, well above premium and luxury, I will be able to select just about anything besides a Maserati or Corvette including BMWs, Audis, Mercedes-Benz and that delivers incredible value for me.
 In this rental, I will get a value of $900+ in exchange from rentals earned from 15 days on the road.